Bennyboy12306/Simple-Capture-The-Flag/README.md

 ## Datapacks Features
 - Supports 4 Flags (Red, Blue, Green, Orange)
-- Flags will drop when a player dies
+- Flags will drop when a player dies (You can use this with keep inventory so players items stay and only the flags drop)
 - Flags will drop regardless of where they are in the inventory, hotbar, inventory, armor head slot or offhand